 - Complete program coursework of 30 credits; and

 - Earn a minimum cumulative grade point average of 3.00.

 Note: The date of degree conferral recorded on the student's transcript and diploma will reflect the date the student completes all degree requirements.
 However, release of transcripts, diplomas, and verifications for degrees awarded are contingent upon submission of the Petition to Graduate form, payment of the graduation fee, and payment of any outstanding balances with the University.

 Your course schedule is flexible.
 Take online courses one at a time.
 Online courses are offered in an accelerated six-week format and can be accessed 24 hours a day, seven days a week.

 Your faculty members all have earned doctorates and have recent experience practicing what they teach.
 At University of the Rockies, both the theory and its practical application are taught.
 Your instructors will enliven your discussions and enhance your feedback with real-world lessons from their workplace experience.

-For more information about on-time completion rates, the median loan debt of students who completed each program, and other important information, please visit http://www.rockies.edu/omaed.
+For more information about the educational debt, earnings, and completion rates of students who attended this program, and other important information, please visit http://www.rockies.edu/omaed.

 This program of study does not meet, nor is intended to meet, the requirements for professional licensure in the State of Colorado.
 The Master of Arts in Education program is not a licensure program.